Skip to main content

 • Hold the inhale.
 After a full deep inhale of pure oxygen, hold it for one to two seconds before exhaling.
 More oxygen diffuses across the alveoli per breath, at the cost of slowing the abort somewhat.

 • Step the regulator down during the post-pain window.
-As above: 25 → 10 → 8 → 6 LPM, keeping the same breathing pattern.
-You buy most of the rebound-prevention benefit at a fraction of the gas use.
+See Staying on oxygen after the pain stops above.
+Lowering the flow as the pain fades buys most of the rebound-prevention benefit at a fraction of the gas use.

 • Try Batch's alternation approach.
 A community technique developed by Pete Batcheller (a chronic cluster patient, retired Navy pilot, and named inventor on the demand-valve patent) alternates short bursts of hard breathing on room air with held breaths of pure oxygen, on the theory that the room-air phase pre-builds the low-COâ‚‚ part of the abort mechanism without using cylinder gas.
 The original write-up is on the Clusterbusters "Oxygen stopped to work" thread.
 This is patient-community evidence rather than trial-tested, and not everyone finds it works for them, but a number of experienced patients use it as their default conservation routine.